Weingarten Calculus with Virtual Isometries: Introduction

 from \eqref{eq:Wg_F}.

 The Weingarten function has been the subject of extensive research.
 This includes expansions using characters of symmetric groups, expressions through Jucys--Murphy elements, and series expansions as generating functions for monotone factorizations of permutations \cite{Novak2010, MatsumotoNovak}.
-In addition, a relation identity has been obtained between the Weingarten functions on $S_k$ and those on $S_{k-1}$ \cite{CollinsMatsumoto2017}.
+In addition, a relation between the Weingarten functions on $S_k$ and those on $S_{k-1}$ has been established \cite{CollinsMatsumoto2017}.